asaf-b/mansur-docs/docs/installation.md

-# MANSUR-RIG - Installation

-Mansur-Rig is a robust and modern rigging plugin-library and a complete python modular builder.

-## Installation
 * Go to Mansur-Rig.com and create an accout (if you havn't already).
 * Log in to your acount.
 * Download the latest version of Mansur-Rig.